Portable long service leave allows workers to take their long service leave from employer to employer.

 Traditionally, long service leave is a period of paid leave granted to employees in recognition of a long period of service to an employer.
 Most employees in South Australia must remain with one employer for 10 years to be eligible to take 13 weeks of paid leave.

-It was recognised that funding in the community services sector is often through government grants and donations and employment opportunities are predominantly contract-based.
+It was recognised that funding in the community services sector is often through government funding, grants and/or donations and employment opportunities are predominantly contract-based.
 Employees in the sector are frequently required to move between employers on a regular basis according to the allocation of funding from year to year.
-Realising the benefits that portable long service leave delivered to the construction industry through the Construction Industry Long Service Leave Act 1987, the SA Government worked together with employer and employee industry associations in the sector to develop their own portable model, allowing long service leave to be taken from employer to employer within the community services sector.
+Realising the benefits that Portable Long Service Leave delivered to the construction industry through the Construction Industry Long Service Leave Act 1987, the SA Government worked together with employer and employee industry associations in the sector to develop their own portable model, allowing long service leave to be taken from employer to employer within the community services sector.

 So how will it work exactly?